hyosung11/Launch-School/Courses/JS129/study_guide5_20220328.md

 #### `Object.setPrototypeOf(obj, prototype)`

-- **Description -** method sets the prototype (i.e., the internal `[[Prototype]]` property) of a specified object to another object or `null`
+- sets the prototype (i.e., the internal `[[Prototype]]` property) of a specified object to another object or `null`

-- **Parameters**
+- parameters
   - `obj` - The object which is to have its prototype set.
   - `prototype` - The object's new prototype (an object or `null`).

 #### `Object.prototype.hasOwnProperty(prop)`

-- **Description -** method returns a boolean indicating whether the instance object has the specified property as its own property (as opposed to inheriting it).
+- returns a boolean indicating whether the instance object has the specified property as its own property (as opposed to inheriting it).
 Returns `true` if the object has the specified property as own property; `false` otherwise.

-- **Parameters**
+- parameters
   - `prop` - the String name or Symbol of the property to test

 ### 2.3 Static Properties

-**Static properties** are defined and accessed directly on the constructor, not on an instance or a prototype.
+Static properties are defined and accessed directly on the constructor, not on an instance or a prototype.
 Typically, static properties belong to the type (e.g., `Dog`) rather than to the individual instances or the prototype object.

 For instance, dogs belong to the species "Canis lupus".
-That property of dogs doesn't have anything to do with individual dogs; it's information that is pertinent about all dogs.
+That property of dogs doesn't have anything to do with individual dogs; it's information that is *pertinent about all dogs*.
 Therefore, it makes sense to add this property directly to the `Dog` constructor as a static property:

 ```js
 Dog.species = "Canis lupus";